mpsonntag/snippets/courses/teaching/Linux.md

         cat /etc/group

-- display all active/available groups
+- display all active/available groups of/for the active user

         groups